apache/tvm/docs/langref/relay_expr.rst

 any expression that evaluates to a closure (i.e., function expressions or global functions) and Relay operators.

-In terms of computation graphs, since a function corresponds to a named subgraph, a function call effectively inserts the subgraph.
-Calls to Relay operators or non-recursive functions are still dataflow expressions, since the graph topology does not change based on their values, but recursive calls are indeed control edges.
+In terms of dataflow graphs, if a function corresponds to a named subgraph, a function call inserts the subgraph.
+This means that if a function's body contains control flow, calling that function affects the graph topology based on the values of the executed expressions, as does a recursive call.
+However, calls to operators and functions whose bodies do not contain recursive calls or control flow are still dataflow expressions.

 The syntax of calls follows that used in C-like languages, demonstrated in the example below: